akash7812/Intelsys-Spam_Filter/README.md

 After the completion and submission of the initial model, We are gonna jump into a bigger Idea of Implementing the Spam Detection in wide platforms like Instagram, Gmail and Reddit as a Team.

 We are going to develop it as a Mobile App which would run over those apps and provide live detection on Spam messages and comments and warns the Users...

+## WELCOMING NEW IDEAS:
+* Feel free to share any suggestion or any new Ideas to develop this project in our Spam Filter group👍